woosterheert/rsvqa/README.md

 - Use BigEarthNetPreProcessing from utils to create 3D and 6D equivalents of the data
 - Generate questions and answers for each of the images using QuestionGenerator
 - Use model specific preprocessers from utils to prepare the data for each of our models
-- Use the provided training processes to construct, train and evaluate the moels
+- Use the provided training processes to construct, train and evaluate the models